Jeff DaRosa

-Jeffrey DaRosa (born July 31, 1982) is an American musician who is a multi-instrumentalist and a member of the Boston-based Dropkick Murphys.
+Jeffrey DaRosa (born July 31, 1982) is an American multi-instrumentalist musician, and occasional marathon runner, who is a member of the Boston-based Celtic punk band Dropkick Murphys.

 Early life and career

 Growing up in Watertown, Massachusetts (a suburb of Boston) and Somerville, Massachusetts (a suburb of Boston), DaRosa later moved to New York City, where he joined The Exit.

 On November 26, 2007, an announcement was made that DaRosa would be joining Boston's Dropkick Murphys after Marc Orrell left the band.

 Personal life

-He married Michelle Nolan of Straylight Run on October 8, 2006, and also tours with them as a backup musician.
+DaRosa married Michelle Nolan of Straylight Run in October 2006 and has also toured with them as a backup musician.